x-govuk/govuk-accessibility-mistakes-forms/app/contribute.md

 title: Contribute
 ---

+This project is built in the open using the GOV.UK Eleventy plugin.

-If you have comments, questions, or would like to contribute, then [join us on our GitHub repository](https://github.com/vickytnz/govuk-accessibility-mistakes-forms).
+If you have comments, questions, or would like to contribute, then [join us on our GitHub repository](https://github.com/x-govuk/govuk-accessibility-mistakes-forms).

-## Contributors
+## Contributor list

-Built by Vicky Teinaki.

-Content support from: Caroline Jarrett, Lori Thomson.
-Extra guidance from Adam Liptrot, Ed Horsford.

-Hosted by Vicky Teinaki.
+Contributors listed from oldest to newest:

+- Vicky Teinaki
+- Lori Thomson
+- Adam Liptrot
+- Caroline Jarrett
+- Frankie Roberto